itagagaki/ime-pilot-lamp-indicator/README.md

 A lightweight Windows desktop application that shows the current **IME (Input Method Editor) state** — **ON** or **OFF** — as a glowing pilot-lamp indicator.

+This application aims to reduce the frustration of starting to type, only to realise that the IME is either on or off.

+Ideally, you would be able to see whether the IME is on or off right at the text input cursor or nearby.
+Unfortunately, however, this is not possible in Windows unless the individual applications implement this functionality themselves.

+Unfortunately, this app doesn't resolve the issue either.
+However, it has a more intuitive pilot lamp than the IME toolbar, as well as an optional feature that moves the lamp to near the mouse pointer  (unfortunately not the text input cursor) when the active window changes.

 ## Features

 - **Always-on-top** borderless mini-window, positioned in the top-right corner by default; position is saved between sessions